prairie-guy/ai_utilities/README.md

 The most common use case is downloading images for training vision models.

 ## image_download.py
-Command line download of images (typically limited to 1000) from a specified search engine.
+Command-line download of images (typically limited to 1000) from a specified search engine.

 `image_download.py` is useful in several respects:
 - Operates in `headless` mode.
 Can be used without access to a gui browser.
-- Operates from the `command line`.
+- Operates from the `command-line`.
 - `Scriptable`.
 (Easily write a bash script to download 10 classes of images.
 Then run un-attended.)
 - Downloads images directly to GPU server.
-No need to transfer images from local computer to cloud-server.
+(No need to transfer images from local computer to cloud-server.)
-- Specify search enginge, currently 'google' or 'bing'
+- Specify search enginge.
+(Currently 'google' or 'bing')
 - Default browser is Firefox.
 (The script can be modified to use other browsers such as Chrome.)
-- Optionally, operates in GUI mode.
+- Optionally, operates in `GUI-mode`.
 (Good for debugging.)
 ```
 usage: image_download.py [-h] [--gui] [--engine {google,bing}]
                          searchtext num_images